dinhdiep/MONOD2/README.md

 ## Required R packages

-You can install all the R packages from command line in R with the following:
+You can install all the R packages from command line in R with the following code.

 ```
 require(gplots)